LaterStart/Hypersonic-AI/README.md

 codingame.com bot programming competition

 All games have cheats.. so why not cheat in codingames.com too?
-Download this bot and compete with other bots in Hypersonic Gold League for free!
+Download this bot and compete with other bots in Hypersonic Legend League for free!